tandasat/blog/_drafts/2023-06-02-intel-vt-rp-part-2.md

   - [Notes](#notes)

-This is the 2nd part of the series about the Intel VT-rp, redirection protection, technology.
+This is the 2nd part of the series about the Intel VT Redirection Protection (VT-rp) technology.
 This post focuses on two of its features: paging write (PW) and guest-paging verification (GPV), and an exploitation technique can be prevented with them.
 We will also discuss how other protection mechanisms complement Intel VT-rp to protect the system from kernel-mode exploits.

 For hypervisor-managed linear address translation (HLAT), please refer to the part 1.